 Loud snoring that occurs at least three nights per week is considered habitual snoring.
 It is often one of the most recognizable tells of obstructive sleep apnea, however, habitual snoring does not always indicate OSA.
 If you think you’re a habitual snorer, talk to your doctor to discuss your sleep (you knew we were going to say that, didn’t you?!).

 CPAP headgear is what holds your CPAP mask in place on your face.
 It usually consists of straps, clips, cushions, and the mask frame.
 CPAP headgear can stretch and lose elasticity over time, causing discomfort and/or reducing the effectiveness of treatment.
 It’s important that you replace headgear parts when they wear out to ensure you’re getting the most out of your CPAP therapy.

 If you’re unsure which replacement parts will fit, check your headgear and mask.
 Oftentimes the mask name and size will be printed on it somewhere.
 If not, check your original order, contact the outlet where you purchased, or get in touch with our team.
 Even if you didn’t purchase it with us, we may be able to help you locate it so you can order the right replacement parts.

 Home Sleep Apnea Test (HST)

 A diagnostic test that is self-administered by the patient in their own home to diagnose or rule out sleep apnea.
-HSTs can be a convenient and cost-effective method for testing sleep apnea instances, however, they are not for every patient.
-Chat with your doctor to see if an HST is right for you.
+HSTs can be a convenient and cost-effective method for testing sleep apnea instances.

 A humidifier adds moisture to your CPAP therapy air.
 This can reduce nasal congestion, prevent dry nose and mouth, and help you wake up feeling more refreshed, instead of parched and cottonmouthed.